Convert Hourly to Salary: Complete Guide for Employers

 A step-by-step guide to a compliant conversion

-Following a systematic approach minimizes legal risks while ensuring smooth transitions that benefit both company and employee interests.
+Following a systematic approach minimizes legal risks while ensuring the transition is transparent and benefits both the company and employee interests.

 Step 3: Update all internal HR and payroll systems